IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The device is intended to use the first IP address that is returned, and each query returns addresses in a different ordering, splitting the load among many servers.

 This situation does not result in failures as long as all possible A/AAAA records are returned.
-The MUD controller and the device get a matching set, and the ACLs that are setup cover all possibilities.
+The MUD controller and the device get a matching set, and the ACLs that are set up cover all possibilities.

 There are a number of circumstances in which the list is not exhaustive.
-The simplest is when the round robin does not return all addresses.
+The simplest is when the round-robin does not return all addresses.
 This is routinely done by geographical DNS load balancing systems.
 It can also happen if there are more addresses than will conveniently fit into a DNS reply.
 The reply will be marked as truncated.